wakatime/wakaq/README.md

     hard_timeout=timedelta(minutes=1),

     # If the task soft timeouts, retry up to 3 times.
 Max retries comes first
-    # from the task decorator if set, next from the Queue's default_max_retries,
+    # from the task decorator if set, next from the Queue's max_retries,
     # lastly from the option below.
-If No default_max_retries is found, the task
+If No max_retries is found, the task
     # is not retried on a soft timeout.
-    default_max_retries=3,
+    max_retries=3,

     # Combat memory leaks by reloading a worker (the one using the most RAM),
     # when the total machine RAM usage is at or greater than 98%.